 It takes time.
 And who knows how much time we have left?

-Dave started about 15 years ago and now has 27 4′ x 8′ raised beds in which he grows a variety of crops.
+Dave started some 15 years ago (as this is written) and now has 27 4′ x 8′ raised beds in which he grows a variety of crops.
 Plus, he’s experimenting with two other kinds of survival gardening involving permaculture.

 As if that weren’t enough, he raises chickens, too.
 They’re good for a belly laugh now and then as well as for eggs.